chrisbradleyy/LeDataSciFi.github.io/assignments/asgn02.md

 Let's explore risk and return by industry and state.
 For simplicity, let's only look at CA and NY firms and only at tech and finance.

 At a minimum, you should produce the following tables, **along with some discussion, analysis, and interpretation**:
-- T1 ("Daily return characteristics"): Using daily returns, report for each state and industry separately:
+- T1 ("Daily return characteristics"): Using daily returns, report for each state and industry combination (so each stat for the 4 combinations of CA/NY and Fin/IT):
 	- the number of observations
 	- the number of unique firms
 	- return statistics (mean, std, min, max), which should be based on the daily **percent** return (i.e. return*100)